stevepentler/Kryptonite/README.md

 ![](http://recordit.co/ATMpjvsVwU/gif/notify)

 ### Pitch
-Pomodoros have been a hot trend in programming recently, a concept that encourages taking 5 minute breaks for every 25-30 minutes worked.
-This concept is solid - maxmize the productivity, while building in breaks for fresh outlooks on those hard to solve problems.
-Unfortunately, most people are easily capable of working through the buzzer on most pomodor apps.
+A pomodoro work schedule encourages taking 5 minute breaks for every 25-30 minutes worked.
+This concept is solid - maximize productivity, while building in breaks for fresh outlooks on those hard to solve problems.
+Unfortunately, most people are easily capable of working through the buzzer on most pomodoro apps.

 ### Solution
-Upon triggering a pomodoro, a window emerges and the user is not able to access their controls for the duration of the pomodoro.
+Upon triggering a pomodoro, a window emerges and the user is not able to access their controls (click, ⌘ + Tab, or swipe panes) for the duration of the pomodoro.

 ## Skills Utilized:
 React, Electron, JavaScript